 The Classical Association of the Middle West and South annually awards three $2000.00 scholarships for participation in summer excavation or fieldschool at an archaeological site in the Greco-Roman world.
 One of these awards in named in honor of former CAMWS president Peter Knox of Case Western University.
-Generally, one award will be made to a graduate student and another to an undergraduate, but teachers are also eligible for this award.
+Generally, one award will be made to at least one graduate student and another to an undergraduate, but teachers at all levels of instruction are also eligible for this award.
 Professional archaeologists are not eligible for this award.

 To be eligible for this award, one must be a current member of CAMWS who either: